Togeffet/kanimaji/README.md

 Original kanji .svg files provided by the [KanjiVG](http://kanjivg.tagaini.net/) project.

+## Usage ##

+If you really want to generate your own animated .svgs, I'd highly recommend you go to the [original project](https://github.com/maurimo/kanimaji) and download it there, as that's set up for general use and provides great documentation on how to use it.

+But, if you still want to use this for some reason you should create a folder "kanji" at the root of this project and add any .svgs you want to convert there.

+Run the "run_script.py" script to change all kanji in the kanji/ folder into animated svgs.

+The delete_extra_files.py script just removes all kanji not found on uchisen from the kanji/ folder.

 ## Licenses ##

 Python scripts are formally released under MIT/BSD (at your option).